-Targeted therapy is a treatment that targets the cancer’s specific proteins or the tissue environment that contributes to cancer growth and survival, usually by blocking the action of proteins in cells called kinases.
-This type of treatment blocks the growth and spread of cancer cells while limiting damage to normal healthy cells.
+Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival, usually by blocking the action of proteins in cells called kinases.
+This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.

-In 2002, the U.S. Food and Drug Administration (FDA) approved imatinib for the treatment of GIST in advanced stages.
-This drug is now the standard first-line treatment for GIST worldwide.
-In 2006, a second targeted therapy, sunitinib, was approved for the treatment of GIST when imatinib doesn’t work.
-More recently, imatinib has been approved for use for patients with GIST after initial surgery to try to prevent recurrence in patients who might have a high risk of recurrence.
-In addition, imatinib is approved for the treatment of patients with advanced stage DFSP.
-Meanwhile, trabectedin was approved in 2007 outside of the United States for patients with sarcoma when conventional chemotherapy fails to control the disease.
-And pazopanib was approved in 2012 for patients with advanced soft tissue sarcoma who have tried chemotherapy.
-Learn more about targeted treatments .
+Imatinib (Gleevec) is a type of targeted therapy called a tyrosine kinase inhibitor.
+It is the standard first-line treatment for GIST worldwide.
+Two other targeted drugs, sunitinib (Sutent) and regorafenib (Stivarga), are approved for the treatment of GIST when imatinib doesn’t work.
+Imatinib has also been approved for use for patients with GIST after initial surgery to try to prevent recurrence in patients who might have a high risk of recurrence.
+In addition, imatinib is approved for the treatment of patients with advanced-stage dermatofibrosarcoma protuberans (DFSP).

 Getting care for symptoms and side effects